created: 07/30/2019; revised 08/10/2025

 Chapter Topics:

 The previous chapters built linked lists containing primitive type int.
-A practical application would likely need a linked list that held objects of some type, and perhaps even several linked lists for different types of objects.
+A practical application would likely need a linked list that held objects of some type relevant to the application.
+Perhaps even several linked lists of different types of objects would be needed.

 Say you needed a linked list of String, a linked list of Integer, and a linked list of MyOwnType.
 You could write a linked list for each of these types.
-But that would entail a lot of duplicated work.
-Better would be to create a generic linked list that could be used with whatever type of object you need.
-This is what Java generics enables you to do.
+But that would entail a lot of duplicated effort.
+It would be better to create an all-purpose linked list that could be used with whatever type of object you need.
+This is what Java generics enable you to do.

 QUESTION 1: